-Purpose
+1. Purpose

-The purpose of this policy is to set out in detail how THE NEW GUILD TRUST intends to comply with the Equality Act 2010 along with outlining the Trust's approach to inclusion.
+The purpose of this Policy is to set out in detail how The New Guild Trust intends to comply with the Equality Act 2010 along with outlining the Trust's approach to inclusion.

-At THE NEW GUILD TRUST staff are committed to ensuring equality of education and opportunity for all students, staff, parents and carers receiving services from the trust, irrespective of ethnicity, disability, sex, sexual orientation, gender reassignment, religion or belief, pregnancy and maternity, and age for staff.
-We will adhere to the legal definitions of these protected characteristics as set out by the Equality and Human Rights Commission (EHRC) code of practice.
+At The New Guild Trust staff are committed to ensuring equality of education and opportunity for all pupils, staff, parents and carers receiving services from the Trust, irrespective of ethnicity, disability, sex, sexual orientation, gender reassignment, religion or belief, pregnancy and maternity, and age for staff.
+We will adhere to the legal definitions of these protected characteristics as set out by the Equality and Human Rights Commission (EHRC) Code of Practice.

 We aim to develop a culture of inclusion and diversity, in which all those connected to the Trust feel proud of their identity and able to participate fully in school life.
-The achievement of students will be monitored by ethnicity, sex, age and disability and we will use this data to support students, raise standards and ensure inclusive teaching.
+The achievement of pupils will be monitored by ethnicity, sex, age and disability and we will use this data to support pupils, raise standards and ensure inclusive teaching.
 We will tackle discrimination by the positive promotion of equality, challenging bullying and stereotypes and creating an environment which champions respect for all.
 We believe that diversity is a strength, which should be respected and celebrated by all those who learn, teach and visit here.

-Mainstreaming Equality into Policy and Practice
+2. Mainstreaming Equality into Policy and Practice

-Whilst the Trust operates equality of opportunity in its day to day practice which is highlighted throughout this policy, specific actions are set out in the School Development Plan.
+Whilst the Trust operates equality of opportunity in its day to day practice which is highlighted throughout this Policy, specific actions are set out in the School Development Plan.

-Teaching and Learning
+3. Teaching and Learning

-We aim to provide all our students with the opportunity to succeed, and to reach the highest level of personal achievement.
+We aim to provide all our pupils with the opportunity to succeed, and to reach the highest level of personal achievement.
 To do this, we will:

-- Use contextual data to improve the ways in which we provide support to individuals and groups of students; - Monitor achievement data by ethnicity, gender and disability and action any gaps, including providing targeted support where appropriate; - Take account of the achievement of all students when planning for future learning and setting challenging targets; - Ensure equality of access for all students and prepare them for life in a diverse society ; - Use materials that reflect the diversity of the trust population and local community without stereotyping and expose students to a range of thoughts and ideas; - Promote attitudes and values that will challenge racist and other discriminatory behaviour or prejudice; - Provide opportunities for all students to appreciate their own culture and celebrate the diversity of other cultures; - Seek to involve all parents in supporting their child's education; - Encourage classroom and staffroom discussion of equality issues which reflect on social stereotypes, expectations and the impact on learning; - Include teaching and classroom- based approaches appropriate for the whole school population, which are inclusive and reflective of our students. - Seek to involve the community around the academies in the celebration and raising awareness of cultural issues
+- Use contextual data to improve the ways in which we provide support to individuals and groups of pupils: - Monitor achievement data by ethnicity, gender and disability and action any gaps, including providing targeted support where appropriate; - Take account of the achievement of all pupils when planning for future learning and setting challenging targets; - Ensure equality of access for all pupils and prepare them for life in a diverse society; - Use materials that reflect the diversity of the Trust's population and local community without stereotyping and expose pupils to a range of thoughts and ideas; - Promote attitudes and values that will challenge racist and other discriminatory behaviour or prejudice; - Provide opportunities for all pupils to appreciate their own culture and celebrate the diversity of other cultures; - Seek to involve all parents in supporting their child's education; - Encourage classroom and staffroom discussion of equality issues which reflect on social stereotypes, expectations and the impact on learning; - Include teaching and classroom-based approaches appropriate for the whole school population, which are inclusive and reflective of our pupils. - Seek to involve the community around the Academy Schools in the celebration and raising awareness of cultural issues.

-Admissions and exclusions
+4. Admissions and Exclusions

-THE NEW GUILD TRUST admissions and exclusion policies are delivered with guidance from Stoke on Trent City Council, but please see individual school policies for specific details relating to these issues.
+The New Guild Trust admissions and exclusion policies are delivered with guidance from Stoke-on-Trent City Council, but please see individual school policies for specific details relating to these issues.

-Equal Opportunities for Staff
+5. Equal Opportunities for Staff

 This section deals with aspects of equal opportunities relating to staff at THE NEW GUILD TRUST.
 We are committed to the implementation of equal opportunities principles and the monitoring and active promotion of equality in all aspects of staffing and employment.
 All staff appointments and promotions are made on the basis of merit and ability and incompliance with the law.

-Employer Duties
+6. Employer Duties